Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Stratifications and Whitney Fibering Conjecture.

 \section{Stratifications and Whitney Fibering Conjecture.}

 Let $X$ be a $\K$-analytic space of dimension $n$.
 By \emph{an analytic stratification of $X$} we mean a filtration of $X$ by analytic subspaces

-such that $\dim X_j =j$ or $X_j$ is empty, and $Sing(X_j) \subset X_{j-1}$.
+such that each $X_j\setminus X_{j-1}$ is a nonsingular (locally closed) analytic subspace of pure dimension $j$, or is empty.
 This filtration induces a decomposition $X=\sqcup S_i$, where the $S_i$ are connected components of all $X_j\setminus X_{j-1}$.
 The analytic locally closed submanifolds $S_i$ of $X$ are called \emph{strata} and their collection $\mathcal S= \{S_i\}$ is usually called a stratification of $X$.
 In what follows we simply say that $\mathcal S= \{S_i\}$ is an analytic stratification of $X$, meaning that it comes from an analytic filtration.
 Similarly we define an algebraic stratification of an algebraic variety.

-Stratifications are often considered with extra regularity conditions such as Whitney (a) and (b) conditions and (w) condition of Verdier.
+Stratifications are often considered with extra regularity conditions such as Whitney's conditions (a) and (b) or the (w) condition of Verdier.
 For more details and insight we refer the reader to \cite{whitneyannals}, \cite{whitney}, \cite{wall}, \cite{GWPL}, \cite{verdier}, \cite{GMac}, \cite{Gore} and the references therein.
-Recall that for real analytic stratification the (w) condition implies the conditions (a) and (b), see \cite{verdier}.
-For complex analytic stratification the conditions (w) and (b) are equivalent, c.f. \cite{teissier1982}.
+Recall that for a real analytic stratification the (w) condition implies the conditions (a) and (b), see \cite{verdier}.
+For a complex analytic stratification the conditions (w) and (b) are equivalent \cite{teissier1982}.

-We say that a stratification $\mathcal S= \{S_i\}$ is compatible with $Y\subset X$ if $Y$ is a union of strata.
+We say that a stratification $\mathcal S= \{S_i\}$ is \emph{compatible with $Y\subset X$} if $Y$ is a union of strata.